How to win friends and influence people in the digital age (Dale Carnegie)

-People within the marketing and sales industry.
+This book is aimed at anyone within the marketing and sales industry that has an interest in influencing people.
 The premise of the book appeals to those using digital platforms to engage with people or appealing to new clients or regaining the attention of existing clients and social audiences.

 Dale Carnegie was an American writer and lecturer.
 During his life he developed a set of famous courses in self-improvement, salesmanship, corporate training, public speaking, and interpersonal skills.
 Originally working in sales, he left and released a series of self-help books.
 His most successful book being ‘How to Win Friends and Influence People’.